Utility-Grade Battery Management for Energy Storage

 - Scalable – From kWh to MWh, Nuvation Energy High-Voltage BMS manages up to 1250 VDC per battery stack and up to 36 stacks in parallel with the addition of a Grid Battery Controller.

-- Ensures Pack-Level Safety - Identifies cells that need servicing or replacement or are being operated outside of manufacturer specifications.
-Initiates preventive action to protect the battery and ensure safe operation
+- Ensures Pack-Level Safety – Identifies cells that need servicing or replacement.
+Communicates with power conversion systems (PCS) and initiates preventive action to protect the battery and ensure safe operation.

 Scalable Modular Architecture